 Tip #2: Network

 Talk to everybody, talk to the moms at the park, talk to your neighbors, talk to your friends who have college students.
-Make sure that you’re casting a wide net because you just never know where is that perfect connection is lurking.
+Make sure that you’re casting a wide net because you just never know where that perfect connection is lurking.
 You might get lucky in conversation and might have somebody say “Hey, I know somebody who’s looking for just what you need”.
 Nobody knows that you’re looking for a nanny unless you talk about it.

 Tip #3: More networking!